USFWS/secas/_posts/2024-07-15-save-the-date-for-Blueprint-2024-virtual-workshops-in-Oct-Nov.md

 The main benefit of having workshops to review a draft was that staff could respond to that feedback right away and fix any serious issues before launching the final Blueprint.
 But it had a number of drawbacks as well:

-- Staff usually didn't have enough time to add corridors to the workshop draft, so folks were reviewing an incomplete Blueprint
+- Staff usually didn't have enough time to add corridors to the workshop draft because the connectivity models take a long time to run, so folks often had to review an incomplete Blueprint
 - Because the Blueprint data was still in draft form, workshop attendees didn't have the [indicator spatial data and documentation](https://secas-fws.hub.arcgis.com/pages/blueprint) or the [Blueprint Explorer](https://blueprint.geoplatform.gov/southeast/) available to help them understand why areas were scoring a particular way
 - Staff had to run the Blueprint twice in every revision cycle--once for workshops, and once for the final--which takes time that could be spent on improving the underlying indicator data